prakashgithubnew/CoreJava/CoreJavaPractise/CodeReview/codereviewchecklist.md

 3. For null pointer checks use Optional class for safe null pointer checks

-4. Use carefully the data structures in the code , whcih has less time consuming as per use that one
+4. Use carefully the data structures in the code , which has less time-consuming as per use that one

 5. Code to interface rather than in implementations

 6. Override hashcode and equals method mandatory for each model.